microsoftgraph/microsoft-graph-docs-contrib/concepts/planner-task-recurrence-overview.md

 ### Get the task with the new recurrence schedule

-The following example request and response demonstrate retrieving the task with the new recurrence schedule.
+The following example request and response show how to retrieve the task with the new recurrence schedule.
 The **recurrence** properties (except **schedule**) remain unchanged, and the task has _active recurrence_, even while the **dueDateTime** property remains `null`.

 #### Request